-The Avanti Schools Trust will be looking to ensure that the current schools within the family continue to increase their standards.
-We welcomed our first three non-denomination schools in the year, and we will continue to progress the educational standards at these schools in the coming year.
-Brent is yet to be opened.
-We are looking forward to welcoming a non-denominational presumption school in Hertfordshire (another 2 to follow) by the end of the year (delayed due to Covid).
+The Trust will be looking to ensure that the current schools within the family continue to increase their standards.
+We welcomed our first three non-denomination schools in 2019-20, and we continue to progress the educational standards at these schools in the coming years.
+We welcomed a non-denominational presumption school in Hertfordshire (another 2 to follow) in September 2021 (delayed due to Covid) and are in the process of porting our Brent project to Hertfordshire too.